hellas-ai/gate/CONTRIBUTING.md

 - We are very big of type safety.
 We should be using the type system as much as possible to help us.
 - This means stuff like:
     - Deriving the `From/Into/TryInto/TryFrom` traits instead of custom conversion functions.
-    - No "magic variables"- consts and strings etc should be defined at module level `const WHATEVER_NAME: &str = "whatever-thingy"`, if appropriate
+    - No "magic variables"- consts and strings etc should be defined at module level `const WHATEVER_NAME: &str = "whatever-thingy"`, if appropriate. if you later need to access them from a sibling crate or module, hoist them somewhere accessible by both.
     - Avoid unstructured data- we should perform ser/de at our system boundaries as soon as possible
     - Try to avoid `Option<>` as much as possible- lets think about whether we can refactor to remove ambiguity
     - Return structured errors, not Strings
+- use e.g Url instead of &str or String to store URLs
+- use e.g HeaderName/HeaderValue instead of &str or String
+- use e.g http::headers::AUTHORIZATION instead of "authorization"

 # Style / Formatting
 - This repo runs *strict* formatting and clippy checks.
 Don't worry so much about formatting as we can run `cargo fmt` before committing